triffer/spring-boot-vue-example/README.md

 # Spring Boot Vue.js Example using Gradle
-This repository contains a basic example project to show how to deliver a Vue.js application via Spring Boot.
+This repository contains a basic example project to show how to deliver a Vue.js application via a Spring Boot application.
 Because most sample projects are based on Maven, I have created an example using Gradle.
+This example also works for other Javascript frameworks.
 This is a very basic executable version and in the following I have explained which steps have to be done to create an equivalent project.